Conformal Prediction Bands for Two-Dimensional Functional Time Series: FPCA for Two-Dimensional Functional Data

-Thanks to the existence of a bijection\footnote{The authors want to thank Edoardo Marchionni for a fruitful discussion on this topic.} between $\mathbb{N}$ and $\mathbb{N}^2$ we can rearrange the terms of the basis system in order to obtain one depending on a single index instead of two, namely $\{\phi_k(u,v)\}_k$ instead of $\{g_i(u) \otimes h_j(v)\}_{i,j}$.
+Thanks to the existence of a bijection between $\mathbb{N}$ and $\mathbb{N}^2$ we can rearrange the terms of the basis system in order to obtain one depending on a single index instead of two, namely $\{\phi_k(u,v)\}_k$ instead of $\{g_i(u) \otimes h_j(v)\}_{i,j}$.
 We can thus rewrite \eqref{eqn:basis_dec_long} as:

 In practical applications, one typically truncates the number of basis functions on the two univariate domains to $K_1$ and $K_2$ respectively, obtaining a total number of basis equal to $K:= K_1 + K_2$.
 Let us now introduce the vector $\bm{\phi}(u,v) \in \mathbb{R}^K$, $\bm{\phi}(u,v) = [\phi_1(u,v), \dots, \phi_K(u,v)]^T$ and the matrix $\bm{C} \in \mathbb{R}^{T \times K}$ with elements $C[t,k]=c_{tk}$ containing the coefficients of basis projection of the random functions $Y_1, \dots, Y_T$, in such a way that: